 The Chief Academic Officer, R. Lorraine Bernotsky and the Chief Financial Officer or their respective designees shall sign all University Affiliation Agreements.

 Additionally, it is a practice of this University to recognize the authority of other Vice Presidents or their designees with regard to internal commitments and obligations being made of their area’s resources and the impact on their respective programs.
 Accordingly, appropriate co-signature blocks shall be provided on contracts or agreements (when possible and practical) to afford appropriate reviews and internal approvals by participating or affected parties.
 These auxiliary signatures are for internal purposes and do not represent the legally binding contractual authority referenced above.

 Presidential Delegation of Authority Matrixes:

 |4.
 PURCHASING AND CONTRACTING PROCEDURES|

-Pursuant to Act 57, Act 188 and Board of Governors Policy 1983-02-A, all University purchases greater than $18,900 must be publicly advertised and competitively bid under institutionally established business practices.
+Pursuant to Act 57, Act 188 and Board of Governors Policy 1983-02-A, all University purchases greater than or equal to $20,100 must be publicly advertised and competitively bid under institutionally established business practices.
 Such competitive bidding will be undertaken centrally by Business Services and documented appropriately for audit purposes.